AJ-AX/max_salary_ass/README.md

 The only starter code provided for this assignment is an implementation of the Heap’s algorithm for generating all permutations in an array of integers.

 <strong>Please follow the style of the previous 2 programming assignments and use them as a template.
 It is very important that you learn how to implement algorithms in a consistent way.</strong>

+# A graph of the average values of the two algorithmns over a period of 10 tests can be found in Avg.
+Greedy Time and Avg.
+Naive Time.png